FIX: The Linked Image Cannot Be Displayed in Outlook 2010

 Method 2: Relocate your Temporary Internet Files folder

-If Method 1 does not work for you, there is a more than significant chance that relocating your Temporary Internet Files folder using Internet Explorer (Outlook uses IE to connect to the internet) to a new location will do the trick.
+If Method 1 does not work for you, there’s a significant chance that relocating your Temporary Internet Files folder using Internet Explorer – which Outlook uses to connect to the internet – to a new location will solve the issue.

 Close all open programs and applications and open Internet Explorer.